An ecological understanding of physical activity patterns of adults living with HIV throughout the lifespan.

 Study VII Site Investigators

 As enrollment comes to end, please review the Study VII publication policy and complete this data use form to propose using Study VII data.
 As a reminder, all investigators can use their own site data, but we ask that you complete this form so we can track what data are being used and where they will be presented.
-Feel free to contact Allison with questions.
+Feel free to Contact Dr. Webel with questions.

 Study VIII: We are looking for new ideas for Study VIII protocol.
 This network is an amazing resource to answer clinically-relevant research questions.
 If you are thinking about a study and have an interest in developing it, please let us know.
 We hope to bring several 1-2 page concept papers to our Jan 2018 meeting and have a rousing discussion.
 We are here to help you develop the proposal, so please contact Carol, Allison or Craig if you have any questions.